 - Guided Meditation – Performed while listening to a recording or live instructor, this method often has you form mental images of places or situations you find relaxing.
 The recording or instructor verbally guides you through various visualization and breathing exercises.
-Some find this beneficial, as listening to someone else speak can help them keep burdensome thoughts from penetrating their focus.

 - Mantra Meditation – This method can be done on your own.
 You choose a calming word, thought, or phrase to repeat silently to yourself.
 Focusing on the repetition helps prevent distracting thoughts.

 - Mindfulness Meditation – This method encourages you to have an increased awareness and acceptance of living in the present moment.
 You broaden your conscious awareness by focusing on what you experience during the meditation, such as the natural flow of your breath and the stillness of your body.
 You can observe your thoughts and emotions, but not acknowledge them.
-Rather, you let them pass without attention or judgment.

 - Qi Gong – This practice comes from traditional Chinese medicine and typically combines meditation, relaxation, physical movement, and breathing exercising to restore and maintain balance.